 A word about the kidneys first:

-Obviously, our kidney is one of the most important organs that performs a critical role in keeping our body healthy and functioning properly.
+Obviously, our kidneys are one of the most important organs that perform a critical role in keeping our body healthy and functioning properly.
 Every day, the kidneys are responsible for filtering around 200 quarts of blood and among these are 2 quarts of extra water and waste products, which is expelled as urine.
 The kidneys also perform the role of producing some hormones as well as the regulation of blood chemical levels.

 - Drink plenty of pure water daily.

 Everyone knows that drinking adequate water is not only important for the kidney, but to many other functions of the body as well.
 It helps maintain the volume and concentration of blood, aids in digestion, regulates body temperature and flushes out toxins in the body.Studies show that if you don’t have enough water, it can result in kidney stones, and drinking water may help in preventing them.

 One of the major functions of our kidney is to filter the blood in our body.
 When it is done filtering, extra water and waste products are stored into our urinary bladder, where it waits to be excreted.
 However, our urinary bladder can only hold only about 14 ounces of water.
 Holding in our need to urinate increases the size of the urinary bladder than it should be, and when we pee, the bladder does not completely empty.
 Not emptying the bladder all the way can lead to a condition called Urinary Tract Infection because the bladder becomes a perfect spot for bacteria to grow.
 These bacteria may cause an infection, go all the way to the urethra and up to the kidney.
 This now will become the cause of kidney infection called pyelonephritis.